 Kemi Adeyemi is Assistant Professor of Gender, Women and Sexuality Studies and Director of The Black Embodiments Studio at the University of Washington.
 Her writing and curatorial projects use performance as a site and methodology for theorizing the contours of contemporary black queer life.
-She has two books in development: Feels Right: Black Queer Women's Choreographies of Belonging in the Neoliberal City and Queer Nightlife, co-edited with Kareem Khubchandani and Ramón Rivera-Servera. her most recent writing has appeared in GLQ, Women & Performance, and the in Routledge Handbook of African American Art History.
+She has two books under contract: Feels Right: Black Queer Women's Choreographies of Belonging in the Neoliberal City (Duke University Press) and Queer Nightlife (University of Michigan Press), co-edited with Kareem Khubchandani and Ramón Rivera-Servera.
+Her most recent writing has appeared in GLQ, Women & Performance, and the in Routledge Handbook of African American Art History.

 - Black Embodiments Studio Artist Talk - Will Rawls "Stopping Dancing" - February 12, 2020

 - The Black Embodiments Studio - Artist Talk - Kameelah Janan Rasheed - November 5, 2019

 - Transgender Studies Quarterly features article by Assistant Professor Kemi Adeyemi - May 22, 2019